superuser-parth/Remote_Sensing_HMI/README.md

 ## Acknowledgements

 Special thanks to the contributors and open-source projects that have inspired and provided valuable resources for this project.
+Also we would like to thank Prathamesh Shelar, Prabhat Kumar and Varun Kamath for guiding us throughout the project. prathamesh.shelar@spit.ac.in prabhat.kumar@spit.ac.in varun.kamath@spit.ac.in

 ## Feedback

 If you have any feedback, please reach out to us at:

 saurabhhagawane718@gmail.com
+bhavesh.jadhav@spit.ac.in
+yogaonkar@gmail.com

 ## Contributors